Department of Philosophy

 In addition, I am reviving an old interest in medieval philosophy, originally developed as a graduate student, and subsequently as a teaching avocation at Indiana University, where I worked for ten years in the Department of History and Philosophy of Science.
 Specifically, I have an interest in medieval theories of truth and medieval aesthetics (and the connections between them), among other things.

 I have also done some research in game theory, especially variations of signaling games.
 This work has included both analytical results and simulations of multi-agent systems.
+If the opportunity presents itself, I could puruse this research further.

-Finally, I have done some work in what we might as well call 'epistemology of of philosophy', focused on the role that so-called 'intuitions' in fact play in contemporary philosophy (which is prominent in some areas) as compared to the role that I believe they should play (which is nil).
+Finally, I have done some work in what we might as well call 'epistemology of of philosophy', focused on the role that so-called 'intuitions' in fact play in contemporary philosophy (which is prominent in some areas) as compared to the role that I believe they should play (which is more or less 'none').
 My view in a nutshell is that rather than citing 'intuition' as a form of evidence, we should admit that we don't know, and just leave such things as 'thoughts deserving of further investigation'.

-Recent and Upcoming Presentations
+Selected Recent Presentations